heilingbrunner/vscode-hp42s-free42/README.md

 Depending on the setting `HP42S/free42.encoderGenerateHexFile` setting, the command will generate a readable hex file.

 Although the program size will be calculated and shown in the first line (`{ n-Byte Prgm }`).
-For some reason, the last ending `END` command is ignored (see: `HP42S/free42.encoderIgnoreLastEndCommandForBytePrgm`).
-Real raw file size will be 3 bytes more.
+For some reason, the last ending `END` command is ignored.
+Real program size will be 3 bytes more.

+> __That's what the real HP-42S does.
+It is strange, since the END is, in fact, a part of the program... but that's the way it is.__

 ![Encode Code](https://raw.githubusercontent.com/heilingbrunner/vscode-hp42s-free42/master/images/encode-code.gif)